Research Overview

 My primary research interests lie in machine learning, particularly at the intersection of applied probability, dynamical systems, and modern neural networks.
 While my work focuses on leveraging foundational questions to advance the science and engineering of learning systems, the theory is closely connected to implementation challenges and a broad spectrum of practical applications across the sciences.

-• Generative modeling: how to improve existing generative modeling methods, particularly for learning sequential data
+• Generative modeling: how to understand and improve generative modeling methods that are based on dynamical measure transport, particularly for sequential data

-• Sequence modeling: how to use ML to model and learn sequential data, particularly those with underlying non-trivial dynamics
+• Sequence modeling: how to use ML and ideas from dynamical systems to model and learn sequential data, particularly those with underlying non-trivial dynamics, and study the mathematical foundations behind them

 • Optimization and sampling: how to understand and improve optimization and sampling algorithms in ML meaningfully